PID control explained

 Our system has an input value taken in by sensors every x time units (minutes, seconds, milliseconds; in abstract it doesn’t matter).
 Depending on said value a proper output response has to be calculated in order to reach a desired state.
 To throw in some examples, we could be talking about:

-- A valve controlling water flow.
-The input is the current flow and the output is the speed and direction of the motor attached to the valve, allowing more or less liquid to pass through.
+• A valve controlling water flow.
+The input is the current flow and the output is the speed and direction of the motor attached to the valve…